gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 ### Managing connection {#ManageConnection}

-Once you've established a connection between your client and CIC, manage the connection in the following manner.
+Once you have established a connection between your client and CIC, manage the connection in the following manner.

 | Task      | Description                               |
 |----------|-----------------------------------|